August Meeting Cancelled

 Agua Dulce (Spanish for "sweet water") is an unincorporated community in Los Angeles County, California, nestled in the Sierra Pelona Valley, 44 miles north of Los Angeles, and just north of Santa Clarita.
 It has an elevation of 2526 feet (770 m), a geographic area of approximately 25 square miles (65 km²), and a population of about 4,000.

 This is the official site of its Town Council.

-The August meeting has been CANCELLED.
-The next meeting of the Agua Dulce Town Council will be held Wednesday, September 10, 2014 at the Agua Dulce Women's Club at 33201 Agua Dulce Canyon Rd, Agua Dulce.
+The next meeting of the Agua Dulce Town Council will be held Wednesday, September 14, 2016 at the Agua Dulce Women's Club at 33201 Agua Dulce Canyon Rd, Agua Dulce.
 The administrative portion of the meeting is held at 6:30 pm with the general community meeting beginning at 7:00 pm.
 Both meetings are open to the public.

 The agenda will be posted (as soon as it is available) on our "Agenda and Minutes" as "Next Meeting Agenda."
 Please attend this meeting and be informed about important community matters.

 AGUA DULCE TOWN COUNCIL ELECTION 2016

 November 8, 2016 Election Day for Agua Dulce Town Council

 3 seats will be open - the Council Members whose terms are ending in December are Don Henry, Scott Keller, and Ed Porter.

 Polling place is the Agua Dulce Women's Club, 33201 Agua Dulce Canyon Road, Agua Dulce, CA. Polls will be open from 7:00 AM to 8:00 PM.